jn202871/jn202871.github.io/README.md

 The literally only reason this is a public repository is because now I can use github pages on a free account.
 Please do not look at my awful awful html, css, or javascript.
-I do not know how to use either of those languges.
+I do not know how to use any of those languges.